scripting/chat/readme.md

 ### Chatlog

-Each document managed by a server is called a chatlog.
-Because its primary application is chat, but it feels a lot like a weblog.
+Each document managed by a server is called a chatlog, because its primary application is chat, but it feels a lot like a weblog.

 ### How the code is organized